icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

  ## Subscriber Life Cycle

-A Subscriber that would like to subscribe to events must register it's subscription with the Orchestrator.
+A Subscriber that would like to subscribe to events must register its subscription with the Orchestrator.
 The Orchestrator is responsible for emitting an ICRC-72 event that provides the Publisher with its assigned broadcaster canister(s).

 Workflow:

 1. Subscriber registers as a Subscriber to the namespace `icrc72:subscriber:sys:{principal as Text}` by calling the icrc72_register_subscription method.
 2. Subscriber registers as a Subscriber for the events it will publish with by calling `icrc72_register_subscription` and receives back a subscriptionId from the Orchestrator.
-3. Subscriber will receive a subscription activated message via a notification that has a data structure as follows:
+3. Subscriber will receive a subscription-activated message via a notification that has a data structure as follows:

   - `icrc72:subscriber:broadcaster:add`: Array[Text,Blob] - ID of the subscriptions activated and the the expected Broadcasters
   - `icrc72:subscriber:broadcaster:remove`: Array[Text,Blob] - ID of the subscriptions activated and the the expected Broadcasters